lightninglabs/lightning-dev-site/_pages/overview.md

 payments can be made nearly as quickly as packets can be sent.

-Hash Time-Locked Contracts (HTLCs) allow transactions to be sent between parties who do not have a direct channels by routing it through multiple hops, so anyone connected to the Lightning Network is part of a single, interconnected global financial system.
+Hash Time-Locked Contracts (HTLCs) allow transactions to be sent between parties who do not have a direct channel by routing it through multiple hops, so anyone connected to the Lightning Network is part of a single, interconnected global financial system.